- Home

 How do hay fever symptoms differ from a common cold?

-Although symptoms of hay fever can feel similar to a common cold, there are a few differences that make them easy to tell apart.
+Although hay fever symptoms can feel similar to a common cold, a few differences make them easy to spot.

-Hay fever symptoms will also begin immediately after you come into contact with the allergen, while colds usually begin one to three days after exposure to a virus.
+Hay fever symptoms will also start immediately after you come into contact with the allergen, while colds usually begin one to three days after exposure to a virus.

-Another difference is that colds often cause a runny with thicker discharge and a low grade fever, while hay fever more commonly causes a runny nose with thin, watery discharge, doesn’t cause a fever, and isn’t contagious.
+Another difference is that colds often cause a runny nose with thicker discharge and a low-grade fever, while hay fever more commonly causes a runny nose with thin, watery discharge, doesn’t cause a fever, and isn’t contagious.

 How is hay fever diagnosed?

-Because the condition is fairly easy to recognise, a hay fever diagnosis is usually given by analysing a person’s symptoms and medical history, without a need for further tests.
+Because the condition is fairly easy to recognise, a hay fever diagnosis is usually given by analysing a person’s symptoms and medical history, without further tests.
 For example, people who suddenly experience symptoms in the warmer months – rather than all year round – typically have hay fever.

-However, if symptoms aren’t so clear, or if you have a background of more chronic symptoms, having some further tests may be necessary.
+However, if symptoms aren’t so clear, or if you have a background of more chronic symptoms, further tests may be necessary.

 This could be an immunoglobulin E (IgE) blood test, which detects all types of allergies by measuring the number of antibodies a person has for specific allergens.